FREE Video to raise awareness of the importance of registering and voting:

 Welcome!
 What drives some people to take extraordinary actions for fairness for others? ...
-Even at risks to themselves or for people they fear or don't like?
+Even at risk to themselves or for people they fear or don't like?
 I bring to life on stage actual people who take this journey to unexpected connections and reconciliations.

 In brief - or go to the page for each play for more details:

 In Sam's Rabble, Captain Shays leads a rebellion of Revolutionary War veterans, forcing Sam Adams to send out the army of the nation of Massachusetts to shoot him and his insurgents, and terrifying the 13 new American nations into uniting under one constitution... the story of a 1787 rebellion that today's gun rights advocates, private militias and even Timothy McVeigh on the day he bombed a government building in Oklahoma use to justify armed rebellion against the federal government.